yushiyangk/dotfiles/README.md

 ./dotfiles install
 ```

-This will install the files currently in the `Unix` subdirectory without pulling from any remote repository.
+This will install the files currently in the `posix` subdirectory without pulling from any remote repository.

 ### System-specific configs